 Every board and its members have key duties and responsibilities they must fulfill, all of which should be covered in annual board orientation and training.
 They include:

 - Fulfill its fiduciary, legal, and oversight responsibilities.
-This includes develop and approve strategic plans and annual budgets; monitor the accomplishment of plans and budgets; monitor student achievement indicators; review annual financial audits and reports to ensure the adequacy of financial management and controls and to promote financial sustainability, and review and adopt or reaffirm the institution’s mission and vision statements and key institutional policies.
+This includes developing and approving strategic plans and annual budgets; monitoring the accomplishment of plans and budgets; monitoring student achievement indicators; reviewing annual financial audits and reports to ensure the adequacy of financial management and controls and to promote financial sustainability, and reviewing and adopting or reaffirming the institution’s mission and vision statements and key institutional policies.